Who has abandoned vehicles and why are they selling them ?

 Are there risks involved from buying an abandoned vehicle ?

-If you did not received the “Alabama Abandoned Motor Vehicle – Bill of Sale packet”, then you are at risk.
-You will not be able to resell the vehicle or obtain a tag.
+If you did not received the “Alabama Abandoned Motor Vehicle – Bill of Sale”, then you are at risk.
+You will not be able to title the vehicle or obtain a tag.

 Will I get a better deal from buying an abandoned vehicle.